Got to Give It Up: Legacy

 Gaye's song became an important influence and motivation for Michael Jackson, who was searching to write a potential hit after the Jacksons had struggled with previous offerings.
 Jackson later wrote, with brother Randy, "Shake Your Body (Down to the Ground)", adapting parts of Gaye's chant, transforming it into "let's dance, let's shout, shake your body down to the ground".
 The song "Don't Stop 'til You Get Enough", written solely by Jackson and recorded the same year as "Shake Your Body", took even more of Gaye's approach with "Got to Give It Up", using percussive instruments and a continued funk guitar riff.
 Jackson sings most of the song in falsetto.
 Jackson's producer Quincy Jones added in string instruments used during the instrumental intro and a synthesizer guitar during the song's bridge.
 Much like the party chatter in "Got to Give It Up", Jones added in vocal chatter; however, the chatter later was debated as two people having a verbal argument while the tape was recording (a woman could be heard hollering "I love your little ass anyway!").
 Jones allowed the argument in the recording.

-"Got to Give It Up" has been featured in the films Menace II Society (1993), Boogie Nights (1997), Practical Magic (1998), Summer of Sam (1999), Charlie's Angels (2000), Barbershop (2002), This Christmas (2007), Eat Pray Love (2010), Paul (2011), and Da 5 Bloods (2020).
+"Got to Give It Up" has been featured in the films Menace II Society (1993), Boogie Nights (1997), Practical Magic (1998), How Stella Got Her Groove Back (1998), Summer of Sam (1999), Charlie's Angels (2000), Barbershop (2002), This Christmas (2007), The Nanny Diaries (2007), Eat Pray Love (2010), Paul (2011), and Da 5 Bloods (2020).

-The song was featured in the television shows The Wire, True Blood, and Scandal.
+The song was featured in the television shows The Wire, Scrubs, True Blood, Brooklyn Nine-Nine, and Scandal.

 The 2013 hit single "Blurred Lines" by Robin Thicke, Pharrell Williams and song co-writer T.I. was the subject of a lawsuit for allegedly copying "Got to Give It Up".
 Thicke originally told the public both he and Williams were in the recording studio, and suddenly Thicke told Pharrell "Damn, we should make something like that, something with that groove" and they wrote the song in less than an hour.
 However, Thicke later claimed this was all a lie, and the song was written entirely by Pharrell.
 Thicke stated "I was high on Vicodin and alcohol when I showed up at the studio."
 On March 10, 2015, a federal jury found "Blurred Lines" infringed on "Got to Give It Up" and awarded nearly $7.4 million to Gaye's children.
 Jurors found against Williams and Thicke, but held harmless the record company and T.I.
 While damages were reduced to $5.3 million, the jury's decision was upheld on appeal.
 As an additional remedy, Gaye was credited as a songwriter for "Blurred Lines".
 This in turn affected "Weird Al" Yankovic's parody of "Blurred Lines", titled "Word Crimes", where Gaye has been added as a songwriter.